Description

-What is art?
-This is a question of aesthetics that has been discussed by philosophers and should be discussed by your middle and high school art students.
-Introduce your students to aesthetics and help them develop their own opinion of what art is with this one-day art activity.
+Do you teach an art appreciation class?
+The question "what is art" is a question of aesthetics that has been discussed by philosophers and should be discussed by your middle and high school art students.
+Introduce your students to aesthetics and help them develop their own opinion of what art is with this one-day art activity for a visual arts course.

-This PowerPoint was used in my Introduction to Art class to help discuss the philosophy of aesthetics.
+This PowerPoint was used in my Introduction to Art class to help discuss art history and the philosophy of aesthetics.
 It takes the very complicated idea of aesthetics and simplifies four main theories for them to compare to their own understanding of art.

 - PowerPoint presentation, 57 slides, 4 art theories, and 16 art examples